 Learn to Create Fit-for-Purpose Cyber Incident Response Playbooks

 We have trained over 750 organizations including:

-The Building and Optimising Incident Response Playbooks one-day training & teaches you how to create NIST SP 800-61 R2 and NIST CSF compatible incident response playbooks to respond to a variety of simple and complex cyber-attacks and data breaches.
+The Building and Optimising Incident Response Playbooks training course, teaches you how to create NIST SP 800-61 R2 and NIST CSF compatible incident response playbooks to respond to a variety of simple and complex cyber-attacks and data breaches.

 Unlike a traditional crisis like an earthquake or flood, a cyber-crisis is often invisible and near impossible to detect in the early stages.
 In a majority of cyber-attacks, by the time a business detects the attack, it is often too late.
 The data has been stolen , the media knows about your data-breach and your customers are worried their personal data may be in the hands of criminals.